tsudonymn/amped-didit/projects/SITTM/content_ideas.md

   - Are you're managers promoted by feature delivery and execution?
     - How do you get software

+Putting seeds down in a parking lot isn't likely to lead to successful garden So we should probably pay attention to the context of where/who/how are starting the team off And it's not just about not being on pavement have to turn the soil, fertilize, worry about pollination

 ---
 Dissonance and Resonance